 The Bible does not use the term “middle-aged.”
 The Bible only refers to people as “young” or “old” (or “aged”).
 However, if we, Christians, were to use the term “middle-aged,” we would say that a middle-aged person would be a person between the ages of 50 and 70.

 In the non-Christian world, a middle-aged person is about 35–40 years of age.
 The Bible tells us in Psalm 90 that people that live in sin live on average about 70 or 80 years.
 Some live a little longer, but some don't even make 70, so the average is about 70 or 80 years.

 Note: There is another revelation within the 14 verses (I Timothy 5:3–16) that talk about how widows are to be treated in the church.
 Not only does Paul suggest that the younger women (those under the age of 60) marry, but he also talks about them bearing children.
 This would suggest that those over the age of 60 would be past child-bearing age.
 This also makes perfect sense.
 We know that women normally reach the end of their child-bearing years before the age of 60.
 God made women this way.
 This is because God does not want a woman to give birth to a child and then die a few years later so that the child has to grow up without their mother.
 If a woman—who was living out her full 120-year life—could get pregnant and have children right up until the day of her death, many children would be forced to grow up without their mothers.

 The Word of God promises men and women long life.
 The Word of God talks about living to see your grandchildren and your great-grandchildren.
-Since God has promised us a 120-year life, and we know that a woman's child-bearing years are over before she reaches 60 years of age, that would leave more than 60 years for a woman's oldest child to grow up, get married, have children, and have their children grow up and get married and have children.
+Since God has promised us a 120-year life, and we know that a woman's child-bearing years are over before she reaches 60 years of age, that would leave more than 60 years for a woman to live to see her youngest child grow up, get married, and have children, and see those children grow up, get married, and have children.